What is liability shift in payments?

 Balancing conversion and fraud risk

-3D Secure 2.0 (3DS2) is a security protocol designed to reduce the risk of fraudulent transactions for online payments.
-While this can provide additional protection against unauthorized transactions, it can also add friction to the payment process, as customers need to complete an additional step to complete their transaction.
+3DS is a security protocol designed to reduce the risk of fraudulent transactions in online payments.
+While it provides valuable protection against unauthorized transactions, it can also add friction to the payment process, as customers may need to complete additional steps to complete their transaction.
+Finding the right balance between security and convenience is essential.
+Factors such as your industry, transaction sizes, and your target audience can influence how aggressively you apply 3DS.

 Fight fraud and reduce friction with Checkout.com